aykutalparslan/Ferrite/README.md

 ## What works?

 The following are the features that are implemented and working so far:
-- All MTProto transports are implemented (only Abridged and Intermediate transports are tested)
+- All MTProto transports are implemented
 - Websockets and Obfuscation
 - Creation of an Auth Key
 - MTProto Encryption/Decryption (AES-IGE, AES-CTR, RSA with custom padding etc.)